-Your Company is presently managing 2 Schemes viz.
-Venture Capital Fund for Scheduled Castes (VCF-SC) and Venture Capital Fund for Backward Classes (VCF-BC) for Ministry of Social Justice and Empowerment (MoSJE) under a Fund/Trust viz.
+Your Company is presently managing 3 Schemes viz.
+Venture Capital Fund for Scheduled Castes (VCF-SC), Venture Capital Fund for Backward Classes (VCF-BC) and Senior Care Ageing Growth Engine (SAGE) entrusted by Ministry of Social Justice and Empowerment (MoSJE), Government of India under a Trust Fund viz.
 Venture Capital Fund for Scheduled Castes and Backward Classes.
 The Fund is registered as Alternate Investment Fund (AIF) Category - II with SEBI.
-The total amount of funds under management in year 2021-22 is Rs 814.95 crore.
+The total amount of funds under management in year 2022-23 is Rs.893.06 crore.

-IFCI Venture has sanctioned aggregate investment of Rs.466.14 crore in 126 Companies being promoted by Scheduled Caste entrepreneurs as on 31st March, 2022.
-IFCI Venture earns an annual management fee @ 1.5% p.a. on the fund corpus of VCF-SC and Rs.9.34 crore was booked as income towards management fee from VCF-SC.
+The aggregate sanctions under VCF-SC stands at Rs.446.77 Crore as on 31st March, 2023 which has been sanctioned to 123 companies promoted by SC entrepreneurs.
+IFCI Venture earns an annual management fee @ 1.5% p.a. on the fund corpus of VCF-SC and an amount of Rs.12.38 crore was booked as income towards management fee from VCF-SC.

-IFCI Venture has sanctioned aggregate investment of Rs.68.03 crore in 25 Companies being promoted by Backward Classes entrepreneurs as on 31st March, 2022.
-IFCI Venture earns an annual management fee @ 0.5% p.a. on the fund corpus of VCF-BC and an amount of Rs.0.56 Crore was booked as income towards management fee from VCF-BC.
+The aggregate sanctions under VCF-BC stands at Rs.91.54 Crore as on 31st March, 2023 which has been sanctioned to 27 companies promoted by BC entrepreneurs.
+IFCI Venture is earning an annual management fee @ 1.5% p.a. on the fund corpus of VCF-BC and an amount of Rs.2.20 crore was booked as income towards management fee from VCF-BC.